StevenJL/bart_large_mnli_json_api/README.md

 # What is this?

-MNLI (Multi-Genre Natural Language Inference) as a JSON web API
+BART Large MNLI as a JSON web API
 - Basically a web wrapper around this: https://huggingface.co/facebook/bart-large-mnli

 # Dev Set Up